 4. Have Regular Service Check-Ups

-To avoid damage at all, have a professional safety check and maintain your garage door system annually.
+To avoid damage at all, have a professional trained garage technician safety check and maintain your garage door system annually.

 5. Safety Reverse Feature

-All openers manufactured for the U.S. must include a second safety reversing feature since 1993.
+All garage door openers manufactured for the U.S. must include a second safety reversing feature since 1993.
 So if you haven’t changed your garage door since then, it’s time for an update.

 The Bottom Line

 Unfortunately, some people think that a garage door is a toy and many try to race it before it gets the chance to close; or maybe some people ruin their garage doors and try to fix it themselves.
-No matter what the situation is, keeping yourself and your door from a hazard is the best way to prevent unfortunate circumstances.
+No matter what the situation is, keeping yourself and your door from a hazard is the best way to prevent unfortunate circumstances that can harm you or your family.